Bengali Muslims: Art

 Sheikh Zainuddin was a prominent Bengali Muslim artist in the 18th century during the colonial period.
 His works were inspired by the style of Mughal courts.

 Architecture

 An indigenous style of Islamic architecture flourished in Bengal during the medieval Sultanate period.
-Terracotta and stone mosques with multiple domes proliferated in the region.
-Bengali Muslim architecture emerged as a synthesis of Bengali, Persian, Byzantine, and Mughal elements.
+Traditional Bengali Islamic architecture includes elements like brick, floral terracotta and stone craftsmanship.
+Mosques with multiple domes are proliferated in the region.
+Bengali Islamic architecture emerged as a synthesis of Bengali, Persian, Byzantine, and Mughal elements.

 The Indo-Saracenic style influenced Islamic architecture in South Asia during the British Raj.
-A notable example of this period is Curzon Hall.
-Modern and contemporary Islamic architecture evolved in the region since the 1950s.
+Notable examples of this style is Curzon Hall and High Court Building in Dhaka.